iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 - **Silent Efficiency**: An efficient admin might appear inactive.
 But in reality, if they seem like they're doing nothing, they're doing their job right.

 - **Maintenance Mindset**: Viewing cloud infrastructure like machines, admins emphasize maintenance and periodic upgrades.
-Their approach underlines the importance of robust architecture over the fast-paced implementation, which can often lead to a stable and sustainable environment.
+Their approach underlines the importance of robust architecture over fast-paced implementation, which can often lead to a stable and sustainable environment.

 ### Developers: restless innovators